 WildFire: Automatically Detect and Prevent Unknown Threats

-WildFireTM simplifies an organization’s response to the most dangerous threats—automatically detecting unknown malware and quickly preventing threats before organizations are compromised.
-Unlike legacy security solutions, WildFire quickly identifies and stops these advanced attacks without requiring manual human intervention or costly Incidence Response (IR) services after the fact.
+WildFireTM simplifies an organization’s response to the most dangerous threats, automatically detecting unknown malware and quickly preventing threats before an enterprise is compromised.
+Unlike legacy security solutions, WildFire quickly identifies and stops these advanced attacks without requiring manual human intervention or costly Incident Response (IR) services after the fact.

 - Dynamic analysis of suspicious content in a cloud-based virtual environment to discover unknown threats.

 - Automatic creation and enforcement of best-in-class content-based malware protections.

 - Link detection in email, proactively blocking access to malicious websites.

 Advanced attacks are not point-in-time events.
 Adversaries deliver attacks persistently, often using non-standard ports, protocols or encryption for subsequent attack stages.
 Like Palo Alto Networks next-generation firewall, WildFire provides complete visibility into all traffic — including advanced threats — across nearly 400 applications, including Web traffic, email protocols (SMTP, IMAP, POP), and FTP, regardless of ports or encryption (SSL).